" Why Does My Dog Lay on Me? Is Something Wrong? – Wild Earth

 Protection

 Dogs are protective of their humans, some more than others.
-If they sense a threat, dogs will often lay on their owners.
-Sometimes, the danger might be a car backfiring or someone unfamiliar with entering their home.
+If they sense a threat, dogs will often lie on their owners.
+Sometimes, the danger might be a car backfiring or someone unfamiliar entering their home.
 Whether the threat is real or perceived, dogs have the instinct to protect their two-legged pack leader.
+This can become an issue if your dog guards you from non-threatening objects, such as friendly visitors or children.

-On the other hand, your dog may be looking for protection, and they might want you to protect them from the rumbles of thunder, fireworks, loud voices or any other loud noises that frighten them.
-In many cases, owners will find their dogs trembling with fear, and these dogs will require some soothing to calm them.
+On the other hand, your dog may be looking for protection, and they might want you to protect them from the rumbles of thunder, fireworks, loud voices, or any other loud noises that frighten them.
+If your dog is trembling as they crawl into your lap, they may require some soothing to calm them.

 Jealousy

 Like human siblings, dogs can get jealous of their pet siblings.
-Your dog may lay on you to take your attention away from the other animals in the home.
+Your dog may lie on you to take your attention away from the other animals or people in the home.
 When giving attention to animals, giving each animal an equal amount of cuddles is crucial.

 Affection